-In February 2022, Russia invaded Ukraine.
-AGL does not have any direct exposure in these jurisdictions, although is impacted via the related market turbulence and ongoing sanctions screening.
+AGL also continues to monitor emerging risks, including the effects of the ongoing wars in Ukraine and the Middle East.
+The Company does not have any direct exposure in these jurisdictions, although is impacted via the related market turbulence and ongoing sanctions screening.